netresearch/dhl-module-rates-express/doc/src/SetupDoc/install.rst

 Installing the module
 ---------------------

-The module needs to be installed with Composer.
+The module needs to be installed with `Composer <https://getcomposer.org/>`_.
 Other installation procedures are not officially supported.

 The module does not make any changes to the database.